rgsvm/Survival_Analysis_Project/README.md

-Survival Analysis model for predicting mortality caused by Heart Failure.
+Survival Analysis model in "R" language for predicting mortality caused by Heart Failure.

 Introduction :
 Cardiovascular diseases claim the lives of approximately 17 million people worldwide each